← Back to blog

 Digital waste tracking represents the biggest change to skip hire compliance in years, but it doesn't need to be painful.
 With the right preparation and the right software, it's simply a better way of doing what you already do.

-If you still have questions about how digital waste tracking affects your skip hire operation, or you'd like to see how SkipRoute makes DWT compliance automatic, book a demo or get in touch.
-We're helping skip hire operators across the UK prepare for October 2026 — and we can help you too.
+If you still have questions about how digital waste tracking affects your skip hire operation, or you'd like to test SkipRoute's DWT workflow, request a 14-day free trial.
+We'll configure the full system with you before the trial begins.